SomethingGreat/StrayaStickers/README.md

 ![alt text](/img/bin-chicken_v01c.png "Site banner")

-#### Howto install iMessage stickers
+## How do I install iMessage stickers??
-[Howto illustrated guide from Apple] (https://support.apple.com/en-au/HT206906) is really helpful
+Check out this [How to illustrated guide from Apple] (https://support.apple.com/en-au/HT206906) for help

 - To access iMessage apps, compose a new iMessage to a friends and tap the iMessage App Store icon next to the compose field